amedumer/travelPermits/README.md

 # travelPermits
-Decentralized covid19 Travel Permission app made with Solidity &amp; React.js
+Decentralized covid19 Travel Permission app made with Solidity &amp; React.js.
+It uses ERC721 token standard.

 # How to run